DanielO/blt-src/doc/graph.rst

     graph.
 The default is "0".

 *pathName* **transform** *graphX* *graphY* ?\ *switches*\ ... ?
-  Transforms map coordinates into screen coordinates.  *GraphX* and *graphY* are double precision numbers representing a coordinate on the graph.
+  Transforms graph coordinates into screen coordinates.  *GraphX* and *graphY* are double precision numbers representing a coordinate on the graph.
 By default the standard **x** and **y** axes are used.
 Returns a list containing the x and y screen coordinates.